Idaho hosts UC Davis following Johnson’s 35-point game - WTOP News

 Moscow; Thursday, 10:30 p.m.
 EST

-BOTTOM LINE: UC Davis visits Idaho after Ty Johnson scored 35 points in UC Davis’ 79-73 loss to the Washington Huskies.
+BOTTOM LINE: UC Davis takes on Idaho after Ty Johnson scored 35 points in UC Davis’ 79-73 loss to the Washington Huskies.

-Idaho finished 11-21 overall with a 6-10 record at home during the 2023-24 season.
-The Vandals allowed opponents to score 71.2 points per game and shoot 45.4% from the field last season.
+Idaho went 11-21 overall last season while going 6-10 at home.
+The Vandals averaged 67.8 points per game last season, 11.2 from the free-throw line and 22.8 from deep.

-UC Davis finished 15-7 in Big West games and 8-6 on the road a season ago.
-The Aggies averaged 71.2 points per game while shooting 44.2% from the field and 33.6% from 3-point distance last season.
+UC Davis finished 20-13 overall with an 8-6 record on the road last season.
+The Aggies averaged 71.2 points per game while shooting 44.2% from the field and 33.6% from behind the arc last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.